 Sure!
 You can make almond flour from blanched, skinned almonds by pulsing them in a food processor until they are very finely ground, stopping before it becomes a paste.

 These cookies are best eaten the same day but can be stored in an airtight container with wax paper between the layers of cookies to keep them from sticking together for up to 2 days.
-Be sure to store in a dry place as humidity can cause the cookies to get sticky.
+Be sure to store in a dry place as humidity can cause the cookies to get soft and sticky.

 Store in freezer bags for up to 2 months.